stuycs-gh-classrooms/nxtm-p00-pd09-me-myself-and-i/README.md

 #### Custom Force: Collision force
 ### Forumla
 What is the formula for your force?
-Including descriptions/definitions for the symbols.
-(You may include a picture of the formula if it is not easily typed.)
 ![image](https://github.com/user-attachments/assets/66bd4c97-de2e-4c31-aaaf-b55f9017e65a)

 YOUR ANSWER HERE